dario-ds/logseq-plugin-agenda/docs/settings/basis.md

 ![purple](../../screenshots/dashboard-purple.png)

 ## Home Page

-home page
+Select the standard view that opens when using the plugin.

 ## Default Duration
-event default duration

-When no end time is specified, add a default duration based on the start time.
+When no end time is specified, Agenda will automatically add the default event duration of your choice.

 ## Log Key